 Professor Barton is the Helen and Charles Lockett Distinguished Professor of Law and is the author of five books: The Credentialed Court, Fixing Law Schools, Rebooting Justice, Glass Half Full: The Decline and Rebirth of the Legal Profession, and The Lawyer-Judge Bias.

 Barton is an expert in Supreme Court Justice backgrounds and access to justice issues.
 He has worked as an associate at a large law firm, clerked for a federal judge, represented the indigent for 12 years as a clinical law professor, and now teaches torts, contracts, evidence, conflict of laws, and the A2J Lab, an innovative law and coding class.

-Rebooting Justice was positively reviewed by the Wall Street Journal and the New York Times, and his scholarship has been discussed in USA Today, The ABA Journal, and TIME magazine.
+Rebooting Justice was positively reviewed by the Wall Street Journal and the New York Times.
+Barton’s scholarship has been discussed in USA Today, the ABA Journal, and TIME Magazine.
 His law review articles have been published in the International Journal of Law and Economics, The Journal of Empirical Legal Studies, and the law reviews of the Universities of Toronto, Pennsylvania, Michigan, and California.

 Professor Barton has appeared on local and cable news as an expert on the Supreme Court and has been interviewed by The Break It Down Show, The Hub, The Lawyerist (2x), Lawsome, The EdUp Legal Podcast, The Thinking LSAT Podcast, The LSAT Unplugged, and The Geek in Review.